Using trusts to avoid inheritance tax

 The assets are revalued every decade.
 The property value increases to £750,000 in the first 10 years - this is subject to a 6% tax, less the £325,000 allowance.
 So the tax bill would be 6% of £425,000, for a total of £25,500 after 10 years.

 Five years later, the trust is closed.
 In that time, the property value has risen to £800,000 - however, the rules allow the initial value of the property at the start of the 10-year period to be used.
 So, it would be £750,000 minus the allowance, which again comes to £425,000.
 It's only been five years, so the 10-year tax rate of 6% is halved to 3%.

 This means 3% tax is payable on £425,000, for a total of £12,750 as an exit charge.

 - Find out more: How much inheritance tax will I pay?

-Bare trusts are used to leave assets to children to ensure they don't use them until they're grown up.
-These types of trusts don't follow these inheritance tax rules.
+For example, bare trusts are used to hold assets for a child to ensure they don't use them until they're grown up.
+This type of trust doesn't follow these inheritance tax rules.

 Instead, assets placed in a bare trust are treated as potentially exempt transfers.